OpenBB-finance/OpenBB/website/content/terminal/reference/forex/qa/unitroot.md

 ---
 title: unitroot
-description: This page offers a detailed guide on the use of the unit root function in testing stationarity, parameters included, and usage examples.
+description: "This page offers a detailed guide on the use of the unit root function" in testing stationarity, parameters included, and usage examples.
 keywords:
 - unit root